finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Networking-Communication/More-In-Depth/LoRa.md

 ## Fresnel zone

-@ -20,8 +80,14 @@ Is a spread spectrum modulation technique derived from chirp spread spectrum (CS
+@ -20,8 +80,14 @@ Is a spread spectrum modulation technique derived from chirp spread spectrum (CSS

 ## ERP